MeanGold/CPSC2150-Project/README.md

 - Making small edits to the `GameBoard` and `GameBoardMem` contracts
 - Creating the contracts for, writing code for, and testing functionality of `BoardPosition.java`
 - Creating the `BoardPosition` UML diagram

+NOTE: I had to copy the contents of this repository from a private repository, so no commit history is shown in this version.
+The only changes I made from the original project repo were the introduction that is above and the images folder for adding the Connect4 game board graphic.

 ## Makefile Instructions